mmatyas/pegasus-docs/docs/user-guide/config-files.md

 *To tell Pegasus the list of directories in which it should look for games, you can use the Settings menu* -- is what I'd like to say, but this isn't done yet as of `alpha7`.
 The list of directories is read from `[config directory]/game_dirs.txt`, one directory per line.
 The file might not exist at first, but you can create it and then it'll be read.

+!!! help "Configuration directories"
+    Depending on your platform, the default config directory should be:

+    - Linux: `~/.config/pegasus-frontend`
+    - Windows: `C:\Users\<User Name>\AppData\Local\pegasus-frontend`
+    - macOS: `~/Library/Preferences/pegasus-frontend`

-In these directories, Pegasus will look for *collection* and *metadata* configuration files.
+Pegasus will then go through the directories listed in `game_dirs.txt`, and look for *collection* and *metadata* files in them:

 - **Collections** define which files should be treated as games, and thus appear in Pegasus.
 You can fine tune which or what type of files you'd like to see in a group, and what to ignore.
 Games can belong to multiple collections, and collections can span multiple game directories, making the collections useful for organization purposes as well.